 The Dark Hedges used to be little-known other than by photographers.
 However, since The Game Of Thrones, its popularity has skyrocketed.
-It was on my bucket list for almost 14 years before we finally made it there this autumn.
-It’s now a no-vehicle road to help preserve the integrity of the trees, and I’m looking forward to returning without having to worry about traffic and the almost-impossible task of taking a photo without a vehicle in it.
+It was on my bucket list for almost 14 years before we finally made it there last autumn.
+It’s now a no-vehicle road to help preserve the integrity of the trees and I’m looking forward to returning without having to worry about traffic and the almost-impossible task of taking a photo without a vehicle in it.

 Take a trim out to Mossely Mill and have a look around.
 There is a pond with ducks and during part of the year you can buy a catch and release fishing licence.
 The Museum At The Mill tells the history of the mill, which was in use from the 1800s until 1996.
 There are also art exhibitions here on occasion, so keep an eye out for those, as well as other fun classes for kids and adults.